Cover Story

 The production volumes of stainless steels started picking up only in 1950s with introduction of hot and cold rolling facilities.
 Along with the increase in production a number of grades suiting to various environment and applications were also developed later classified into austenitc, ferritic, martensitic, duplex and PH grades.
 Each category has its unique characteristics associated with property of corrosion resistance.
 Today the modern stainless steel making facilities are capable to produce highest quality grades of stainless steel for applications in most stringent conditions.

-Though stainless steels were initially developed in the first quarter of last century, it was just four decades ago when stainless steel first production started in India and was primarily getting used for pots and pans in kitchen with some exception in engineering use.
+Initial Growth of Stainless Steel Industry in India Though stainless steels were initially developed in the first quarter of last century, it was just four decades ago when stainless steel first production started in India and was primarily getting used for pots and pans in kitchen with some exception in engineering use.
 Till 1978, the production of stainless steel in the country was nil and most of the requirements were met through imports only.
 It was in 1978, ASP & VISL ( Both a part of SAIL now) started producing plates, rounds and billets taking country domestic consumption to 18000 MT per annum.
 Production picked up only in 1980s when new producers Bihar Alloy Steel and Jindal Strips (JSL now), G.M.
 Mittal (Rathi Alloys) entered into the business and started flat bar (called patta now) production suitable for re-rolling to sheets used for utensil industry.
 Availability of indigenously produced flats accentuated the emergence of new facilities for re rolling near Jagadhari, Jodhpur, Delhi and Ahmedabad.
 A small growth in deomestic production started to get noticed which reach to 50,000 MT per Annum.
 Still the lack of indigenous cold rolling facilities to produce wider coils restricted the use of stainless steel to kitchen utensils only.
 It was only in 1985 when SAIL (salem) plant started the first cold rolling unit in the country.
 The production touched 102,000 MT per annum and meanwhile growing demand for the use of stainless steel for utensils allowed to bloom and spread the 'patta' industry in other regions of the country specially in the state of Gujarat and Maharastra.

 During 1990 nickel prices increased sharply and it touched to 18000 US$ /MT and on the top of that there was a 55% import duty levied by government of India at that time.
 India being fully dependent on import on nickel and nickel still being an important element, since most of the production was in 304 grade stainless steel, it was almost impossible to continue the growth of stainless steel in the country.